DNN-Connect/razor-blade/docs/htmltags.tag.md

 ## Quick-Reference: Fluent `Tag` Methods with Chaining

 All these methods below change the object, and return the object itself again.
-This fluent-API allows chaining them together, like `myImg.Id("someId").Class("float-right").`
+This fluent-API allows chaining them together, like `myImg.Id("someId").Class("float-right")`.
+Remember that you will need to include this namespace:
+`@using Connect.Razor.Blade.HtmlTags;`

 ### Modifying Tag Attributes